travis-ci/docs-travis-ci-com/user/languages/nix.md

 * nix-store
 * nix-channel

-More information on writing Nix expression and how each of the above tools works is available in the [Nix manual](https://NixOS.org/nix/manual/).
+## Default Nix Version

+Currently, only version "1.11.2" of Nix is provided.
+In the future, it may be possible to configure different versions with `.travis.yml`.

 ## Default Target

-In addition, the default script will attempt to build all derivations in "default.nix" in the root of the repository using the "nix-build" tool.
-This can be overridden by adding a "script" key to the .yaml file:
+The default build script is `nix-build` which builds everything in the `default.nix` file of the repository root.
+This can be overridden by setting the `script` key in the `.travis.yml` file.
+For example,

 ```yaml
 language: nix